-World War, 1914-1918 -- Germany.
+World War, 1914-1918 -- Germany

-Found in 8 Collections and/or Records:
+Found in 10 Collections and/or Records:

 This collection holds the papers of publisher and rare book dealer Felix I. Kauffmann, and contains documents relating to the family publishing house, his military service in World War I, and membership in Jewish organizations.
 The collection includes some correspondence with Leo Baeck as well as other correspondence, official documents such as military, vital and legal papers, curricula vitae, newspaper clippings and articles, and other papers.

 The collection consists of material pertaining to Rabbi Leo Baeck.
 The material, mostly secondary, was collected by the Leo Baeck Institute’s staff and in some cases bear markings and notes by the Institute’s staff.

 The Kurt Riezler Letters hold the correspondence of the diplomat Kurt Riezler with his fiancée Kaethe Liebermann as well as a few letters with other individuals, most notably her father, the painter Max Liebermann.
 Prominent in the correspondence is the discussion of the first months of World War I and the conditions in Moscow in 1918.
 Later letters consist of conversations with other family members.